Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 The hard and meaningful filming days

-He said: "All investors and crew want to make a film to be shown on April 30, 2025 and to commemorate the heroes and martyrs who sacrificed for the day of peace."
+He said: "All investors and crew want to make a film to be shown on April 30, 2025, and to commemorate the heroic martyrs who sacrificed for peace."

-When the film was announced to start filming, some movie lovers commented encouragingly, saying they were looking forward to it.
+When the new movie was announced to start filming, some movie lovers commented encouragingly, saying they were looking forward to it.

 Bui Thac Chuyen is probably the one with the most hope.
 He said: "I hope people will pay attention, it's a very good opportunity to be interested.